ALVR INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Allovir Inc. Investors With Substantial Losses Have Opportunity To Lead Class Ac...

-(MENAFN- PR Newswire) NEW YORK, Jan.
-30, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against AlloVir Inc. ("AlloVir" or "the Company") (NASDAQ: ALVR ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+30, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against AlloVir Inc. (“AlloVir” or“the Company”) (NASDAQ: ALVR) and certain of its officers.

 Class Definition: